Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

         -   Flatrate:
             -   This charges each resident of a town the same amount.
 Setting it to 10 would charge each resident each 'Towny Day'.
             -   If a resident can't pay his town tax when using flatrate taxation then he is kicked from the town.
+            -   This has a maximum amount which can be set in the config at `economy.daily_taxes.max_town_tax_amount`.
         -   Percentage:
             -   This charges a player a percentage of their money.
 If a player has no money left, he pays no taxes and is not kicked from the town.
+            -   A maximum amount taken by the taxpercent can be configured per-town using /town set taxpercentcap {$}.
+            -   This has a maximum amount which can be set in the config at `economy.daily_taxes.max_town_tax_percent`.
 -   /town set plottax {$}
     -   This charges each resident of a town for each plot they own.
 Setting it to 10 would charge Miner Steve 40 dollars if he owned 4 plots.
     -   If a resident can't pay his plot tax he loses his plot.
+    -   This has a maximum amount which can be set in the config at `economy.daily_taxes.max_plot_tax_amount`.

 Nation leaders can use one command to set a tax on their towns.

 -   /nation set taxes {$}
     -   This charges each town that is a member of the nation.
 Setting it to 100 would charge each town's townbank 100 each 'Towny Day'.
     -   If a town can't pay it's tax then it is kicked from the nation.
+    -   This has a maximum amount which can be set in the config at `economy.daily_taxes.max_nation_tax_amount`.

 Admins can set options in the config.yml for controlling maximum/minimum tax amounts on towns.
-There is max_tax_amount which defaults to 1000 and max_tax_percent which defaults to 25%.
+The above max_town|nation|plot_tax_amount options default to 1000 and max_town_tax_percent which defaults to 25%.
 Which one is used depends on how the town is taxing, a flat rate or by percentage. `town.default_taxes.minimumtax` sets the minimum tax required when mayors use the '/t set taxes' command.
 There are also settings for default taxes in new towns, which can set default plottax, embassy taxes, shop taxes.

 #### []()How to pay landowners